runpod/docs/docs/tutorials/pods/run-ollama.md

+---
-# How to Set Up Ollama on a GPU Pod with RunPod: A Step-by-Step Tutorial
+title: Set up Ollama on your GPU Pod
+description: Set up Ollama server and run LLMs with RunPod GPUs
+sidebar_position: 4
+---

 This tutorial will guide you through setting up [Ollama](https://ollama.com), a powerful AI model serving platform, on a GPU Pod using RunPod.

-This setup enables you to deploy and interact with AI models efficiently, leveraging the GPU acceleration for enhanced performance.
+Ollama makes it easy to run, create, and customize models.

+However, not everyone has access to the compute power needed to run these models.
+With RunPod, you can spin up and manage GPUs in the Cloud.
+RunPod offers templates with preinstalled libaries, which makes it quick to run Ollama.

+In the following tutorial, you'll set up a Pod on a GPU, install and serve the Ollama model, and interact with it on the CLI.

 ## Prerequisites

-- A RunPod account: Ensure you have access to RunPod and can create GPU Pods.
-- Basic familiarity with terminal commands and environment variables.
+The tutorial assumes you have a RunPod account with credits.
+No other prior knowledge is needed to complete this tutorial.

 ## Step 1: Start a PyTorch Template on RunPod

+You will create a new Pod with the PyTorch template.
+In this step, you will set overrides to configure Ollama.

 1. Log in to your [RunPod account](https://www.runpod.io/console/pods) and choose **+ GPU Pod**.
 2. Choose a GPU Pod like `A40`.